pinnawy/flydoc/README.md

 ## Install

+1. use the flydoc.exe

+    download the flydoc.exe from  github.

+    execute the flydoc.exe with some command

+2. use the sources.

-1. download the sources from  github.
+    download the sources from  github.

-2. install the dependence.
+    install the dependence.

         pip install simplejson codecs shutil markdown Jinja2

 ## Usage